 I got in line and waited impatiently.
 After the checkout lady rang me up and wrapped and bagged my platters, I paid and grabbed the bag with my left hand.
 I quickly walked to my car and popped open the rear door.
 The trunk of my Ford Explorer had become a storage place for items I wanted to keep but didn’t have any other place to keep them.
 My apartment wasn’t an option as I was already using whatever small, uncontaminated space there was left in it.
 So my car’s trunk became a holding area.
 Of course, clean things couldn’t rattle around and accidentally come into contact with other items, so I kept a box in the trunk and all “clean” items were placed into the box.
-There was so much junk in my trunk now (literal, not slang wise) that the box was held securely in place by all the other debris stuffed in the trunk around it.
+There was so much junk in my trunk now (literal junk) that the box was held securely in place by all the other debris stuffed in the trunk around it.
 Anyway, the platters were placed into the box along with the groceries I had just purchased.
 All “safe” items were placed in that box until I needed them.

-Despite the fact that my car was a large Ford Explorer SUV, that box, intended for office files making it was relatively small, was the only safe holding area on my car.
+Despite the fact that my car was a large Ford Explorer SUV, that box, intended for office files making it was relatively small, was the only safe holding area in my car.
 Again, I was relegated to using a very small portion of ample space.
 This recurring logistical limitation was an apt metaphor for my life in general.
 After everything was packed in, I got in the driver’s seat and headed for home to prepare everything.